ljpatrick/marxpaint/docs/en/README.txt

                               the Text and Label tools, which can provide a variety of layouts and character composition
                               (e.g., composing "a" and "e" into "æ").
-See the "Options" and "Extending Tux Paint"
+See the "Options" and "Extending Marx Paint"
                               documentation for more information.

      ----------------------------------------------------------------------